Chronic heart failure in the elderly has a poor prognosis, but is this made worse if one is subjected to chronic stress vs. if they weren’t?

 Can a person’s longstanding heart failure be bad enough such that new stress in their life would have no effect, just like jumping on a destroyed knee joint would not make it any worse because it’s so damaged already?

-“This is a challenging question to answer with great certainty,” begins George Ruiz, MD, chief of cardiology at MedStar Union Memorial and MedStar Good Samaritan Hospitals, who specializes in the care of adults with advanced heart failure, pulmonary hypertension, congenital heart disease and heart disease during pregnancy.
+“This is a challenging question to answer with great certainty,” begins George Ruiz, MD, former chief of cardiology at MedStar Union Memorial and MedStar Good Samaritan Hospitals, with expertise in the care of adults with advanced heart failure, pulmonary hypertension, congenital heart disease and heart disease during pregnancy.

 Dr. Ruiz explains, “I think it’s more helpful to understand how the mind and the heart impact each other.